Key Takeaways

 - Acknowledgment and Empathy: Start by acknowledging the situation and expressing concern for those affected.
 "We are aware of..." and "Our first priority is..." are common and effective phrases.

 - Commitment to Next Steps: Clearly outline what happens next.
-The most important part of this is the time-bound promise of another update.
+The most important part is the time-bound promise of another update.
 "We will provide an update by 3:00 p.m. on our website" is one of the most powerful trust-building sentences in a crisis.

-Crisis Statement Template You Can Customize Today
+Crisis Statement Template

 Fill-in-the-Blank Crisis Statement Framework